1. I have read your book (Our physics so far) and would like to have a discussion with you on physics/metaphysics. Is it possible?

 9. Do you believe physics can explain consciousness?

 - There are a lot of theories about consciousness and physics, and in general, I do believe physics, neuroscience and computer science can one day explain consciousness as an emergent property of physical matter.
 I think all this consciousness-is-fundamental stuff is utter nonsense, and consciousness is nothing but an emergent property.
 It arises from the arrangement of and interaction between the physical matter that makes up the brain, and nobody purposefully arranged this matter in this way.
 It's just permutation and combination.
 All the possible combinations occurred, and by itself, this "magical" combination also occurred at one point of time.
 Although I call it "magical," I believe it is, in theory, possible to explain consciousness using the known (or not-yet-known) laws of physics.
 Deriving the properties of something as complex and sophisticated as consciousness from first principles would be practically impossible.
 We don't have the computational power to carry out a calculation of this magnitude.
 But all I am saying, it can be done in theory.
-Consciousness is subject to the laws of physics.
+I believe that consciousness (and everything, really) is subject to the laws of physics.
 Consciousness is emergent, and that's it.
 However, I'm still in the process of researching and have not yet come to any firm conclusion.

-11. I would like to join the Journal of Young Physicists as a contributor/editor.
+13. I would like to join the Journal of Young Physicists as a contributor/editor.
 How to do it?

 - We are looking for contributors and editors.
 As a contributor, all you need to do is write short physics articles for us.
 Not too many.
 You just need to contribute a few hours per month.
 Or less, depending on your other commitments.
 You can click here for more information.

-12. Would you agree to speak at my/our event about physics/consciousness/your journey?
+14. Would you agree to speak at my/our event about physics/consciousness/your journey?

 - When I was young, I was really afraid of public speaking, but I have started loving it now.
 Public speaking would be an important part of my life, since I want to become a science popularizer alongside a physicist.
 And I have spoken a few times at my school and college.
 So yeah, I would surely love to speak at your event, but it depends on your location and other factors.
 However, feel free to contact me about it.
 If I can make it, I will go.
 Else, I am always ready to speak at your online event.